-• Identify your feelings.
+- Identify your feelings.
 Let them wash over you.
 They won't last forever.
 Give yourself time to feel them.
 Don't bury them.
-Doing so can cause these feelings to build up even more.
+Doing so can cause these feelings to build up even more. - Recognize the difference between feeling and acting.

-- Express your feelings in helpful ways.
-Separate people from actions.
-"I'm angry about something you have done," not "I am angry with you." - Recognize the difference between feeling and acting.
 Just because you feel a certain way doesn't mean you have to act on it. - Accept responsibility for your feelings.
 Try not to blame others for the way you feel.
-Instead of saying, "You're making me angry," say "I'm feeling angry." - Change your perception.
+Instead of saying, "You're making me angry," say "I'm feeling angry." - Express your feelings in helpful ways.
+Separate people from their actions.
+"I'm angry about something you have done," not "I am angry with you." - Change your perception.
 Think about what caused you to feel that way.
 Are there different ways to think about what happened that are more helpful?

 Therapists or counselors can help you work through and manage your emotions.
-It may help to go to family or couples therapy.
+It may help to go to family or couples' therapy.
 Some organizations offer support for families working through the challenges of reentry.
+Ask to be connected to these resources at a local reentry organization (see the directory on p.
+135).